 LMS and integrations, what is possible and what isn’t?

-LMS come in all shapes and sizes.
+LMS comes in all shapes and sizes.
 These systems store and organize your learning content in one place, where your learners can access it.
-LMS also produce certificates and keep track of learners’ results so that administrators and learners have a clear overview of a learner’s training level.
+The LMS also produces certificates and keeps track of learners’ results so that administrators and learners have a clear overview of a learner’s training level.

 LMS vary from easy-to-use to elaborate and complex.
 Before choosing an LMS, consider your organization’s and learners’ needs, whether or not the LMS is compatible with your authoring tool, and if the LMS’ complexity matches your experience.

 Not all authoring tools come with an LMS.
 In most cases, you will have to get an LMS separately.
-Keep that in mind when you compare software.
+Keep that in mind when you compare online training software.

 The iSpring quiz maker is a PowerPoint plugin that lets you make more elaborate presentations.
 You can use it to create courses, quizzes, role-plays, and video lessons.
 Once you have finished your presentation, you can save it as a SCORM file and upload it to your LMS.